 Commercial firms are becoming increasingly important in the development of de facto standards.
 Microsoft (MS) is a classic example - other software manufacturers need to ensure that their programs interface successfully with Windows and other MS products if they are to be successful.
-Even national governments find themselves less than all-powerful in such situations, as the action of the American authorities against MS is showing.
 There are many, many other organisations setting, wittingly or not, de facto standards.
 Again, it is impossible for this Guide to cover these in any detail.